Rise to Success: Career Highlights of Scott Bessent

 October 15, 2025: Announced Strategic Mineral Reserve

-On October 15, 2025, Scott Bessent said the U.S. would work to create a strategic mineral reserve, potentially with JPMorgan Chase.
-He added that the U.S. would set price floors across multiple industries and potentially take equity stakes in other rare-earth companies to reduce reliance on China.
+On October 15, 2025, Scott Bessent stated that the U.S. would work to create a strategic mineral reserve, potentially with JPMorgan Chase, and set price floors across multiple industries to reduce reliance on China.

-October 22, 2025: Imposed Sanctions on Russian Energy Companies
+October 22, 2025: U.S. Imposed Sanctions on Russian Energy Companies

-On October 22, 2025, the U.S. imposed sanctions on Russian energy companies Rosneft and Lukoil over continued fighting in Ukraine.
-Scott Bessent encouraged allies to join and adhere to these sanctions.
+On October 22, 2025, the U.S. imposed sanctions on Russian energy companies Rosneft and Lukoil over continued fighting in Ukraine, with Scott Bessent stating that the Treasury was sanctioning Russia's two largest oil companies that fund the Kremlin's war machine.

-November 2025: Supported Sale of F-35 Fighter Jets to Saudi Arabia
+November 2025: Bessent supports F-35 sale to Saudi Arabia

-In December 2025, Scott Bessent divested his North Dakota farmland, which provided a rental income of up to $1 million per year, as part of his ethics agreement as secretary of the treasury.
+In December 2025, Bessent divested his North Dakota farmland as part of his ethics agreement as secretary of the treasury.

 On January 9, 2026, Scott Bessent said that Argentina had fully repaid its currency draw, estimated by local newspapers at $2.5 billion of the potential $20 billion.

-In January 2026, amidst strained Canadian-U.S. relations, Scott Bessent spoke in support of Alberta separatism, backing a potential 2026 independence referendum.
-He also warned Canadian Prime Minister Mark Carney that his criticisms of Trump's trade policies could trigger a review of the United States–Mexico–Canada Agreement.
+In January 2026, amid strained Canadian-U.S. relations, Bessent spoke in support of Alberta separatism, backing a potential 2026 independence referendum.

-In January 2026, the Treasury Department imposed sanctions on Iranian officials in response to Iran's crackdown on protesters.
-Scott Bessent warned that the U.S. would track funds stolen from Iranian families.
+In January 2026, the Treasury Department imposed sanctions on Iranian officials in response to Iran's crackdown on protesters, with Bessent supporting the action.

-January 26, 2026: Treasury to Terminate Government Contracts
+January 26, 2026: Terminated Government Contracts with Booz Allen Hamilton

 On January 26, 2026, Scott Bessent announced that the Treasury would terminate 31 government contracts with Booz Allen Hamilton, due in part to the actions of Charles E. Littlejohn.